Utibe-Ima/CRUD---API/README.md

 ## Project Description :
-This project is a sample project that illustrates how Node.js powered apis are being consumed The backend server exposes the following apis (list them) and they are consumed using a form interface
+This project is a sample project that illustrates how Node.js powered apis are being consumed The backend server exposes the following apis (POST, GET, PATCH, DELETE) and they are consumed using a form interface

 ## Get started: